r4dent/3AKIFjava/README.md

 Here are all the examples of java code I had time to do yet for POS1.

-Just pick the example you need and go to the src folder.
+Just click on the example you need and go to the src folder.

 You can find the code in the Main.java.

-Please let me know if you find any mistakes or have any questions or requests.
+Please let me know if you find any mistakes, have any questions or requests.

 Thanks.